-If you have a TMJ disorder, Dr. Carl McMillan and Dr. Ryan Hart may be able to treat your condition without surgery.
+If you have a TMJ disorder, Dr. Carl McMillan may be able to treat your condition without surgery.
 We begin each treatment process with a thorough examination and tomography (X-ray) to determine the origin of your TMJ and the best services for your specific needs.
-If possible, our doctors may recommend an oral appliance to reduce pain and treat your TMJ disorder.
+If possible, our doctor may recommend an oral appliance to reduce pain and treat your TMJ disorder.

 Oral appliances (also known as splints, bite planes, and orthotics) are mouthpieces that can be placed on the upper and lower teeth to reduce TMJ symptoms and discomfort.
 TMJ Therapy offers several types of customizable oral appliances.
 Common styles that we offer are: